 The trek takes place around 30km from the busy city of Kathmandu in Nepal.
 Though the distance is not much, the difference in landscape and terrain is really vast.
 If Kathmandu is a bustling city then the Langtang region is just the opposite.
-With a landscape with captions of hills and views of the peaks, it’s a perfect location for a wonderful trek.
+With a landscape of magnificent views of the peaks, it’s a perfect location for a wonderful trek.
 You will walk through quaint forests and hilly and rocky roads near the Langtang river.
 There are large villages with several settlements on the trail leading to the village of Langtang and Kyanjin Gumba.

 Trekking in the Langtang Valley